 - The quarterly accounts are published in several stages.
-A first flash estimate of economic growth is produced 30 days after the end of the quarter.
-That figure is reviewed 60 days after the end of the quarter and published on the Bank’s website together with detailed statistics on the composition of gross domestic product (value added, expenditure, revenue) and on the labour market.
-The final, complete estimate of the main economic aggregates is published 120 days after the end of the quarter.
-A selection of statistics on the quarterly accounts of the institutional sectors is published approximately 105 days after the end of the quarter.
-That publication includes certain key indicators such as the household savings ratio, and the government’s quarterly accounts.
+A first flash estimate of economic growth (real GDP) is produced 30 days after the end of the quarter.
+That figure is reviewed 60 days after the end of the quarter, together with detailed statistics on the composition of GDP (value added, expenditure, revenue) and on the labour market.
+90 to 110 days after the end of the quarter, the final, complete estimate of the main economic aggregates is published.

 - A first estimate of the national accounts, based mainly on the quarterly accounts, is published in the April following the reference year.

-- More definitive figures are included in the detailed accounts and tables published in mid-October of the year following the reference year.
+- More definitive figures are included in the detailed annual accounts published in mid-October of the year following the reference year.
 Those accounts present tables for each branch of activity (production account and operating account, main expenditure categories, investment and employment), and the accounts of the various institutional sectors.
 After that, the capital stock and the detailed supply and use tables are published.

 - The government’s annual accounts form the subject of two annual estimates.
 A first estimate is published in mid-April in the form of tables of the main government revenue and expenditure.
-The second estimate is published in autumn and presents the detailed complete accounts which are incorporated in the publication of the sectoral accounts.
+The second estimate is published in October and presents the detailed complete accounts which are incorporated in the publication of the sector accounts.
 These two estimates are in line with the data submitted for the purpose of the excessive deficit procedure.

 - The satellite account of non-profit institutions is likewise a statistic published in the general framework of the national accounts.
 The satellite account of non-profit institutions is not part of the European statistical obligations.
 Nevertheless, it conforms to the international standards on the subject.

 - The regional accounts are published in February and present data on the aggregates per branch of activity and the household income accounts for the regions, provinces and districts.
-The aggregates per branch of activity comprise gross value added, compensation of employees, the number of persons in work and gross fixed capital formation.
+The aggregates per branch of activity comprise gross value added, compensation of employees, the number of persons in work, hours worked and gross fixed capital formation.
 The household income accounts include the primary income allocation account, the secondary income distribution account and disposable income per capita.